Moises2121/moises2121.github.io/Algorithms.md

 ```

 <h3><u>Updating the UI layer to display new records more efficiently</u></h3>
 <p>For this step, I updated the UI layer while maintaining my original five record layout.
-In my initial version <code class="language-plaintext highlighter-rouge">HistoryActivity<? relied on the <code class="language-plaintext highlighter-rouge">repository.getHistory()</code> which caused the app to load the entire history list assuming the last entry was history[0] resulting in a full scan.
+In my initial version <code class="language-plaintext highlighter-rouge">HistoryActivity</code> relied on the <code class="language-plaintext highlighter-rouge">repository.getHistory()</code> which caused the app to load the entire history list assuming the last entry was history[0] resulting in a full scan.
 After refactoring to use <code class="language-plaintext highlighter-rouge">WeightBST</code> structure, I can now use <code class="language-plaintext highlighter-rouge">getLastNDays(username, 5)</code> with O(log n + k) lookup to get only those five records that I want to display.
 At the end, I was able to optimize the <code class="language-plaintext highlighter-rouge">refreshHistory</code> method while maintaining my original layout.
 <br>
 Now using BST for efficient record display and safe techniques for memory use</p>